Skip to main content

 What are the main complaints and associated everyday problems that bring patients to your consultation?

 Incontinence when coughing, laughing or sneezing, but also during sport, are common everyday problems that we are contacted about.
 This often leads to those affected doing less sport and avoiding everyday activities.
-Another form of incontinence for which we are contacted is urge incontinence and various prolapse symptoms, for example of the bladder, urethra, uterus or rectum.
+Another form of incontinence for which we are contacted is urge incontinence and various prolapse symptoms, for example in the bladder, urethra, uterus or rectum.
 This is accompanied by various symptoms such as residual urine, vaginal pressure, difficult bowel movements, pain or a foreign body sensation.

 We are here for you